Our Top 10 Christmas List of the World’s Most Expensive Homes—

 ‘Twas the night before Christmas … is that Santa knocking on your door?

-Footnote: The lead image in this article is the entranceway to the Palais Venitien, in Cannes, France.
+Footnote: The lead image in this article is an airial view of the former Wooolworth family summer estate in the Southampton, NY.
 To view more, click here.